Arbovirus Field Surveillance Techniques

 - Light trap for collecting adult mosquitoes

-The CDC miniature light trap is productive for surveillance of some vector species but counterproductive for others.
+The CDC miniature light trap is productive for the surveillance of some vector species but counterproductive for others.
 Scheduling for setting out light traps and picking up collected specimens may present some problems.
-An important drawback of this method is the lack of proper species collected when surveying for West Nile and St. Louis encephalitis viruses; the primary vector in Texas Cx. quinquefasciatus, is only weakly attracted to light.
+An important drawback of this method is the lack of proper species collected when surveying West Nile and St. Louis encephalitis viruses.
+The primary vector in Texas, C. quinquefasciatus, is only weakly attracted to light.
 The attachment of carbon dioxide in the form of dry ice will increase the yield of the primary vector, but the results can still be very unsatisfactory.
 However, light traps can be effective tools when surveying storm sewers, collecting potential vectors of La Crosse encephalitis, eastern or western equine encephalitis, or determining the presence of some mosquito species that are seldom collected by other methods.

 - Gravid trap for collecting adult mosquitoes